bentwheel/lgbtq-retirement-meps-analysis/README.md

-certainty in our findings, but on the other hand, surveys like MEPS can still be used to aid key decision-makers in analyzing the impacts that social determinants of health have on retirement-related outcomes for all cross-sections of the US elderly population.
+certainty in our findings, but on the other hand, surveys like MEPS can still be used to aid key decision-makers in analyzing the impacts that social determinants of health have on retirement-related outcomes for all cross-sections of the US’ aging population.

 While isolating MEPS respondents based on same-gender marriage status is one way of highlighting any differences in key healthcare measures